 Q: Can I create a Call of Cthulhu computer game?

-A: Chaosium currently has an exclusive license agreement for Call of Cthulhu computer games with Focus Home Interactive (you may have seen announcements about the forthcoming Call of Cthulhu: The Official Video Game).
+A: Chaosium currently has an exclusive license agreement for Call of Cthulhu computer games with Focus Home Interactive.
 Consequently, while this agreement is in place, new licenses of any kind for “Call of Cthulhu” computer games (PC, Mac, Xbox, PS, mobiles etc) are not available.

 Q: I would like a license to produce stuff for an earlier edition of one of your games, e.g. Call of Cthulhu editions 1-6, or one of the previous editions of RuneQuest.